mapbender/mapbender/docs/CONTRIBUTING.md

 ## Release branch

 This branch can only be changed by a project maintainer.
-It's mandatory to use _release/_ prefix in your branch name.
+It is mandatory to use *release/* prefix in your branch name.

 Example: